enjoy-digital/usb3_pipe/README.md

 [01075423] DEV  entering Polling.Idle state
 ```

+At this point, all the steps of the USB3.0 PIPE initialization have succeeded and the USB3.0 Core can start transmitting packets.

 To have a .vcd waveform of the simulation, run it with --trace:
 ```sh
 $ ./sim.py --trace